LipatJob/meta-token/README.md

 # Meta Token

-A smart contract written in solidity.
+A smart contract written in solidity that allows user to mint and burn tokens.

 ## Description